Vchitect/VBench/vbench2_beta_trustworthiness/README.md

-# VBench-Reliability (Beta Version, Mar 2024)
+# VBench-Trustworthiness (Beta Version, Mar 2024)

-VBench now supports a benchmark suite for evaluating the *reliability* of Text-to-Video (T2V) generation models.
+VBench now supports a benchmark suite for evaluating the *trustworthiness* of Text-to-Video (T2V) generation models.
 Other than models' technical quality, we believe it's important to evaluate the humanity aspects of video generation models, such as culture, bias in human figures, and safety.

 ## :fire: Highlights
 - Prompt Suite for culture / human bias / safety.
-- Evaluation Dimension Suite for reliability of T2V. *E.g.*, the gender bias given a text prompt.
+- Evaluation Dimension Suite for trustworthiness of T2V. *E.g.*, the gender bias given a text prompt.

 ## Video Data
 To sample videos for evaluation: